Pratyusha108/smartphone-resale-price-prediction/README.md

 - Split: **70% train / 15% validation / 15% test** :contentReference[oaicite:3]{index=3}
 - Target: **normalized_used_price** (and a derived High/Low band using the training median). :contentReference[oaicite:4]{index=4}

-> Data note: If the dataset can’t be shared publicly, this repo provides methodology + results and keeps data local.

 ---